schuylr/elbv2-catalog/templates/aws-elbv2/0/README.md

 	The name of the ELBv2 load balancer to create and manage.
 The name must not be in use by an existing ELBv2 in your AWS account.
 It must consist of only alphanumeric characters or dashes and not be longer than 32 characters.

+* `io.rancher.service.external_lb.region`

+	The region that the service belongs to, so the correct ELBv2 load balancer manager will handle it.
+There must be a manager existing in the same region that is specified.

 * `io.rancher.service.external_lb.frontend_protocol`

 	The protocol to use for the listener.
 Valid values: "HTTP", "HTTPS".
 	Default: `HTTP`

 * `io.rancher.service.external_lb.frontend_port`

 	The port to use for the listener.
 	Default: `80`

 * `io.rancher.service.external_lb.frontend_ssl_cert`